 - Description of the page (HTML tag “meta name=description”)

 - Title of the content (HTML tag “h1”)

 - Media associated with the page (pictures, videos, etc.)

 - Useful keywords for good referencing (Google has not used the tag “meta name=keyword” since 2009.
 Some research engines still use it.)

 Once this document has been completed, it is very easy to access the entire content in the language selected.
 It is also an easy format for translators to grasp.

-Are the texts for your site ready in the primary language?
+Is the text for your site ready in the primary language?
 A good thing to have accomplished!
 You now have to translate your content.
 Or rather, localize it.
 What is the difference between the two?
 Translation is simply the transposition of content into another language.
 Localization includes translation, plus adaptation to the standards and culture of your audience.
-To learn more about this subject, read the article by Emily Larson, our Content Manager, who specifically explains the two concepts of translation and localization.
+To learn more about this subject, read this article that explains the two concepts of translation and localization.

 Before sending your content for translation, it is important to adapt the content for the targeted audience by adding or removing certain pages or parts of your website.
 For example, for LAT’s site, we eliminated the page “French Canadian Translation” on our French site.
 There is no need to offer this service to our Francophone clients.

 For the translation, we recommend that you call upon a professional company.
 Translators know the subtleties of language, and will be able to localize your content so you can better reach your audience.